Lots of info here

 No, but your mum might be able to.
 DPS (Denpasar/Ngurah Rai airport) is the airport to fly into.
 We are between 35 and 60 minutes from the airport, depending on traffic.

 Scooter rental is the most popular way to get around if you want to leave the Bingin area.
-Battered bikes are very cheap, but we recommend that you use a company who will rent you a new or nearly new scooter for about $8 USD per day.
-Our staff can help you with that.
+Rentals cost around $8 USD per day.

 There are several hospitals and all are paid-for services for non-Indonesians; that’s why you must get yourself a travel insurance policy, to cover you in the event that you need treatment.